jalba69/Staxrip_Stuff/Create_Chapters/README.md

 ![pic](https://i.imgur.com/xyxih12.png)

->Sadly custom muxer profiles do not allow the use of macros for paths so it ain't possible to create a template using a custom container set with a macro like "%working_dir%Custom_Chapters.txt" for the chapter path skipping the manual selection of our custom chapters file fully automated, for now it needs to be picked up manually each but that will do ;)
+>Sadly custom muxer profiles do not allow the use of macros for paths so it ain't possible to create a template using a custom container set with a macro like "%working_dir%Custom_Chapters.txt" for the chapter path skipping the manual selection of our custom chapters file and rendring the process fully automated when selecting a template using the cutom muxer, for now the chapter file created needs to be picked up manually each time but that will do I hope ;)

 Enjoy :)